FolkertVanVerseveld/aoe/BUGS.md

 ### Bug description
 Provide a description of the bug and how it is triggered.
 If it is not reproducable on your site, it probably is not on our side either.
-You have to provide all output that is printed when running `./empx -v'
+You have to provide all output that is printed when running `./empires'

 ### Unique bug
 Duplicates or similar bugs that are already reported are ignored.
 If you are